 This new, bold staging of All’s Well That Ends Well is set in India during the waning days of British occupation and the cusp of Indian independence.
 Helena, a privileged young Indian woman, secretly loves Bertram, an officer in the British Army.
 Cultural, social and political barriers stand between them – but Helena doesn’t give up, and her journey takes her into the heart of her own culture and identity.
 Evocative music and dance will transport you to India, as this tumultuous love story unfolds against a backdrop of dramatic societal change.

 Co-created and co-directed by Johnna Wright (The Merry Wives of Windsor, 2016) and Rohit Chokhani (Artistic Director, Diwali in BC).
 Runs from June 28 – August 11.

 Howard Family Stage

 Political warfare – and war within a family – drive Shakespeare’s compelling story of the ruthless fighter, Caius Martius, as she fights for honour without compromise.
-Themes of pride and arrogance are at its core, as Coriolanus examines what it means to be loyal to a parent, to a leader and to a country – and how those choices can redeem or destroy us.
+The themes of pride and arrogance are at its core, as Coriolanus examines what it means to be loyal to a parent, to a leader and to a country – and how those choices can redeem or destroy us.
 Bard’s first-ever production of Coriolanus features Moya O’Connell (Lady Macbeth, 2018) as Coriolanus, and will be directed by Dean Paul Gibson (A Midsummer Night’s Dream, 2014; The Winter’s Tale, 2017).
 Runs from August 20 – September 15.